zarqman/markdown_views/README.md

 ## Gem versions

-The 3.x series uses CommonMarker 1.x and Rouge.
+The 3.x series uses CommonMarker 1.x or 2.x and Rouge.
 It is compatible with Rails 6.1-8+.
 The 2.x series uses CommonMarker 0.x and Rouge.
 It is compatible with Rails 5.0-8.0.

 #### Upgrading from 2.x to 3.x